Resource Optimization for Semantic-Aware Networks with Task Offloading: Introduction

-In this paper, a semantic-aware task offloading system is proposed.
-The high local computation load of the tasks can be converted to semantic information with low communication load and offloaded to the ESs with low computation load.
-Furthermore, the energy-efficient resource management is adopted to perform joint resource management for the communication cost and the computation cost, thus reducing the latency and energy consumption for performing local tasks, which are key requirements to realize the edge intelligence in 6G communications.
-To demonstrate the effectiveness of the proposed resource management for the semantic-aware task offloading system, the machine translation task is adopted as an example.
-However, to realize the aforementioned techniques, there are some challenges that we need to tackle. \begin{itemize}
+In this paper, a semantic-aware multi-task offloading system is presented.
+The high local computation loads of the tasks can be converted to semantic information with a low communication load, which can then be offloaded to the ESs with a sufficient power supply.
+Moreover, we employ the quality of experience (QoE) as the optimization criterion, meanwhile considering the preferences of UEs.
+This QoE-based resource management is adopted to perform a joint resource allocation for the communication cost and the computation cost, thus maximizing the QoE preference among UEs.
+To demonstrate the effectiveness of the proposed resource management for the semantic-aware multi-task offloading system, an edge intelligence system with multi-users and heterogeneous task sets needs to be considered.
+To the best of our knowledge, this is the first paper that performs the joint optimization of the computation resources and communication resources for semantic-aware networks with multi-modal tasks.
+Nevertheless, to realize the aforementioned techniques, there are some challenges that we need to tackle.